 If there is proof of payment, such as the other party paying the agreed-upon $20 for mowing the lawn, that can also prove that there was a verbal agreement.
 A person who was present when the verbal agreement was made can also serve as a witness to verify that there was indeed a valid agreement.

 If you need help with knowing if verbal contracts are binding, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.